orca-so/whirlpool-tx-replayer/README.md

 ## TODO
-### Performance tuning
+### ~~Performance tuning~~
-Now I believe that it can process 50 slots per seconds in average, and it is x20 faster than real validators.

-But there is obvious hot spot and it is whirlpool program compilation everytime to execute transaction.
+~~Now I believe that it can process 50 slots per seconds in average, and it is x20 faster than real validators.~~ ~~But there is obvious hot spot and it is whirlpool program compilation everytime to execute transaction.~~

+After eliminating program loading, replayer can process 2 days worth slots in 40 minutes.
+It is approx x70 replay performance! 🔥

+### Use 1.16.18
+Now patch for solana-storage-proto can be removed.

 ### Support all instruction
 The following instructions do not yet implement replay.